dstar55/100-words-design-patterns-java/README.md

 * Structure

-A Handler defines interface for request handling.
+A *Handler* defines interface for request handling.
-The ConcreteHandler handles the request, can access the next object in the chain and forward the request if necessary.
+The *ConcreteHandler* handles the request, can access the next object in the chain and forward the request if necessary.
-A client initiates requests to the ConcreteHandler.
+A client initiates requests to the *ConcreteHandler*.

 * Known uses